PE

 OAA – Geography compass and co-ordinates.

-Sensory breaks are also provided at times suitable with teachers’ professional judgement to promote positive attitudes, good behaviour and higher attainment.
+Sensory breaks are also provided at times suitable with teachers’ professional judgement to promote positive attitudes, increased focus and higher attainment.

 IMPACT of our PE Curriculum: